Newar script

-Prachalit, also known as Newa, Newar, Newari, or Nepāla lipi is a type of abugida script developed from the Nepalese scripts, which are a part of the family of Brahmic scripts descended from Brahmi script.
-It is used to write Nepal Bhasa, Maithili, Sanskrit and Pali.
-Various publications are still published in this script including the Sikkim Herald the bulletin of the Sikkim government (Newari edition).
+The Newar script, known in the Newar language as Nepal lipi, Nepalakshar and Prachalit, is an abugida, one of the Nepalese scripts that descend from the Brahmi script.
+It is primarily used to write Nepalbhasa (Newar) and Sanskrit.
+In the past, it has also been used for writing Nepali, Bengali, Maithili, and Hindustani in Nepal Mandala.
+Various publications are still published in this script, including the Sikkim Herald, the bulletin of the Sikkim government (Newari edition).